Skip to content

 afterViewControllerRun: function () {

-var call_generator = CallGear.UI.getWidget('call_generator'); // getting the application generator's widget object
+var call_generator = CallGear.UI.getWidget('call_generator'); // getting the call generator's widget object

 call_generator.on('leadsubmit', function(request) {

-var values = call_generator.getValues(), // getting values of all fields of the application generator
+var values = call_generator.getValues(), // getting the values of all call generator fields

 phone = values['phone'];